-This scenic out and back route start and finishes in the parking area in front of the Visgraat Restaurant in Glentana.
+This scenic out-and-back route starts and finishes in the parking area in front of the Visgraat Restaurant in Glentana.

 ESTIMATED TIME